singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 23          digits[1] = digits[0];
 24      }
 25
-25      /* If day 2 matched day 0 or day 1, check day 3.
+26      /* If day 2 matched day 0 or day 1, check day 3.
 Day 3 is the same as day 2, but
-27       * in cremented by 1. */
+27       * incremented by 1. */
 28      if (digits[2] == -1) {
 29          if (digits[3] == -1) { /* Day 3 didn't give new result */
 30              /* Digit 2 equals digit 0 or digit 1.
 But, digit 2, when incremented also